SKYT Is Sitting on a Critical Chip Breakthrough

 Why the market is asleep

 However, SKYT’s unique TaaS model and 3D monolithic tech do not fit cleanly into traditional foundry valuation frameworks.
-Today, SKYT is largely valued as a small-cap foundry.
+Today, SKYT is largely valued as a small cap foundry.
 What is not priced in is the strategic value of owning manufacturing IP for one of the few remaining architectural breakthroughs in compute scaling.
 Markets rarely price these transitions early.
 They wait until the bottleneck becomes visible at the system level.

 The pattern is familiar.
 Early Nvidia was valued as a graphics supplier, not as a foundational compute architecture company.
 The rerating came not from incremental revenue growth, but from recognition that Nvidia sat at the center of a structural shift.
+Like Nvidia, SKYT does not need universal adoption to rerate.
+It needs validation that 3D monolithic integration is moving from pilot run success to scalable production.

 The setup

 SKYT has already proven that 3D monolithic chips work.
-What matters now is when system-level scaling pressure forces adoption—and who controls the fabrication path when that moment arrives.
+What matters now is when system level scaling pressure forces adoption and who controls the fabrication path when that moment arrives.
 Assets in that position rarely stay overlooked for long.

 Disclosure: This article reflects the author’s personal analysis and opinions and is not investment advice.
 The author does not hold shares in SkyWater Technology, Inc. at the time of writing.
 Images used are independent illustrative renderings and are not official SkyWater Technology, Inc. promotional materials.